FractalFir/tmf/README.md

-TMF: 3D model format, compressing meshes by up to 89%!
+# **TMF - high compression ratio(up to 89%), blazing fast 3D model format**
-# What is the goal of tmf
+# What is TMF?
-TMF is a lossy file format focused on:
+`tmf` is a model format focused on:
-1. High compression without sacrificing model looks
+1. Preserving graphical fidelity
-2. Very high decode speeds
+2. Achieving high compression ratio
-3. Simplicity, both of the API, and underlying compression methods.
-4. Being explicit: no change to a model may occur without it being explicitly allowed by the user.
-This does increase complexity of the API slightly, but also makes changes in models more clear.
+3. Being very fast
+4. Giving a very friendly and explicit API, with high quality documentation.
+## What is `tmf` best at?
+tmf works best when operating on moderately sized 3D models(<100 k triangles), with fairly consistent LOD.
-# How good is TMF at achieving those goals?
+# How good is TMF at achieving its goals?
-*NOTE: all formats(eg. tmf,draco,fbx) are compared to .obj as uncompressed base*.
+1. As for the visual quality, one can easily [judge by themselves](#Model-render-comparison).
-1. Compression ratio usually falls between 86-89%, depending on quality settings.
-On more strict settings(preserving exact order of all vertex data) `tmf` has a compression ratio of around ~70%.
-As for the visual quality, one can easily judge by themselves.
+2. Compression ratio usually falls between 86-89%, depending on quality settings.
+On more strict settings(preserving exact order of all vertex data) `tmf` has a compression ratio of around ~70%
-## Model render comparison
-| Uncompressed .obj | Compressed .tmf file(default settings, data reordering allowed) |
-| ------------------ | ---------------------------------------|
-| <img src="docs/original.png"> | <img src="docs/tmf.png"> |
-2. Decode speeds are very high, in some cases outperforming readers of uncompressed formats by a factor of magnitude.
+3. Decode speeds are very high, in some cases outperforming readers of uncompressed formats by a factor of magnitude.
 For example, decoding the blender test moneky(Suzanne, file in `tests` directory) subdivided 2 times(15.7k triangles, 8.2k points) takes just **678.18 µs**(*0.67818 ms*)!
 Thanks to built-in `tokio` integration, decoding may be autmaticaly split between threads, taking decode speeds even further up.
 Decoding the mesh containing the bust of Nefertiti, a 3D model with around 2 milion triangles, takes **220-240 ms** on a single thread, and only **84 ms** on 8 threads, on a 8 logical core system(4 physical cores).
 This means that `tmf` is very fast.
 Please, however, note that `tmf`-s compression algorithm struggles with very large models, so models with millions of triangles receive far less benefits in terms of file size.
-3. TMF API centres mostly around 2 types: `TMFMesh` representing a mesh and all operations that may be done with it, and `TMFPrecisionInfo` specifying quality settings.
-All of TMFs functions and types are well documented, very often with multiple examples, showing exacly how to use them, greatly improving the ease of use.
-4. All operations on a mesh are explicit.
+4. TMF API centres mostly around 2 types: `TMFMesh` representing a mesh and all operations that may be done with it, and `TMFPrecisionInfo` specifying quality settings.
+All of TMFs functions and types are well documented, very often with multiple examples, showing exactly how to use them, greatly improving the ease of use.
+All operations on a mesh are explicit.
+## Model render comparison
+| Uncompressed .obj | Compressed .tmf file(default settings, data reordering allowed) |
+| ------------------ | ---------------------------------------|
+| <img src="docs/original.png"> | <img src="docs/tmf.png"> |
 # Is tmf a right fit for your project?
-When you have a hammer, everything looks like a nail.
-Even more so, if you are trying to convince people to use your MIT-licensed hammer.
-It would be very easy for me to pretend like `tmf` will be great fit for all cases.
-But I value honesty, and it is not.
 ## When it is not a right fit:
 1. You don't care about read speeds at all.
 Then just use Draco.
 It is way slower(In my tests around 10-20x), but it is also better at compressing.
-2. Your meshes are **very** big(millions of triangles). `tmf` was optimised and tested with much more modest meshes(tens of thousands of triangles).
+2. Your meshes are **very** big(millions of triangles). `tmf` was optimised and tested with much more modest meshes(>150k  triangles).
 It's compression becomes worse, the more triangles and points you have.
 It is very still fast, the compression is just not well suited for such tasks.
 ## When it is a right fit:
 1. You need your models to be smaller, but don't want to sacrifice much of the read speed.
-2. Your meshes are modestly sized or small (>50k triangles),.
+2. Your meshes are modestly sized or small (>150k triangles).
 3. You don't need your meshes to be high-quality.
 # How are high compression speeds achieved?
-Currently on default settings TMF uses bitwise operations(bitshift and  or) to read data, which makes it able to read data at very high speeds.
-Additionaly TMF is thread safe, allowing for decoding of many models at the same time by many cores, increasing speed even further.
+Currently on default settings TMF uses bit-wise operations(bit-shift and  or) to read data, which makes it able to read data at very high speeds.
+Additionally TMF is thread safe, and has built-in, optional multi-threading, allowing for decoding of many parts of one model at the same time by many cores, increasing speed even further.
 # How does it work?
 While I mark tmf as a "lossy compression format" in a classical meaning of this word, it really does not *compress* anything (at least for now).
-The bulk of the space savings come from storing the model data in different data structures that better reflect the data they store, and removing some data *precision* from the model in such a way, that it's **topology does not change** and the difference between more precise original data and less precise saved data is not noticeable by any human, even on close inspection.
-This is achieved by using some properties of the data itself (Surface vector being always normalized) or the model (usually constant level of detail across the whole model).
+The bulk of the space savings come from storing the model data in different data structures that better reflect the data they store, and saving data with exactly precision it needs(e.g. 9 or 23 bit data types).
 # Comparisions
 The model used in test is the blender monkey(Suzzane).
 TMF files were saved with default settings(`TMFPrecisionInfo::default()`).
 ## File size comparison